environmentalomics/eos-db/README.md

  $ ~/eoscloud-venv/bin/python setup.py develop

-Now use the eos-admin tool to configure your users and servers, before starting the DB:
+Now use the eos-admin tool (type "eos-admin help" at the command line) to configure your users and servers, before starting the DB:

  $ ~/eoscloud-venv/bin/pserve development.ini